-Stéphane Eljarrat is a partner in the Litigation and Taxation practices.
+Stéphane Eljarrat is a partner in the Investigations & White Collar Defence, Taxation and Litigation practices.
 For close to 20 years, his practice has been focused on tax and white collar crime litigation.
 He is a member of the Québec, Ontario and Paris Bars.

 His practice of corporate tax litigation and dispute resolution includes all aspects of representing clients in disputes with tax authorities.
 Stéphane has considerable expertise in income tax questions, including cross-border tax matters, and sales tax matters (GST) at both the audit and objections levels as well as in tax appeals before the courts.